-- Do not subject your computer to sudden movements. - □ Keep your computer away from magnets. - Do not place your computer in a location subject to mechanical vibration or in an unstable position. - Do not move your computer while the power is on. - Do not turn off the power or restart your computer while reading or writing data to the hard disk drive. - Do not use your computer in a place subject to extreme changes in temperature. - Do not remove the hard disk drive from your computer.
+- $\hfill \Box$ Do not subject your computer to sudden movements. - ☐ Keep your computer away from magnets. - Do not place your computer in a location subject to mechanical vibration or in an unstable position. - Do not turn off the power or restart your computer while reading or writing data to the storage device. - ☐ Do not use your computer in a place subject to extreme changes in temperature. - Do not remove the storage device from your computer.